PandasThumb/pandasthumb.github.io/_posts/2021/2021-09-06-evaluating-alan-kleinmans-arguments.md

 it has a beneficial mutation, it takes about *1/(mu PA)* cells before there is a reasonable probability of seeing the beneficial mutation once.

-The same theory is also used in most of his other papers (an exception being the paper on recombination which I will get back to later).
-He has an idiosyncratic terminology.
-As far as I can tell it involves calling the occurrence of beneficial mutations by mutation "DNA adaptive evolution" while he calls their subsequent changes of gene frequency in the population "competition".

 A mystery (to me, anyway) is where selection is in all this.
 We are computing probabilities that, when a given number of cells has arisen, we have had beneficial mutation at all of the *n* sites.
 Once one has occurred, there seems to